Txivo/DELEI/checklist.md

 ## < CONTACTANOS >
 - Set google maps API
-- in contact info edit phone number
-- make info available to be able to copy and paste.
 - Enable PHP script for email to work
 - Setup social media icons and link them